 Dr. Muratori has extensive clinical experience in school and hospital-based facilities focusing on treatment of individuals with neurological deficits.
-Currently, she teaches in the Entry-Level Doctorate in Physical Therapy Program of Stony Brook University in the areas of motor learning, motor control, and in clinical case studies courses.
+Currently, she teaches in the Doctorate in Physical Therapy Program of Stony Brook University in the areas of motor learning, motor control and in the Evidence Based Practice course sequence.

 Dr. Muratori’s research interests include cognitive motor interference and dual task interventions for people with neurological disease or injury, visual-motor coordination, and sensorimotor input for postural control in healthy individuals and individuals with movement disorders.
 Dr. Muratori is currently engaged in studies examining duel task training in individuals with Parkinson's disease (PD), Huntington's disease (HD) and multiple sclerosis and assessing visual perception in PD and HD.
 In addition, Dr. Muratori collaborates on multiple projects examining the development of novel technologies for improving health outcomes in PD and is working with the Department of Mechanical Engineering through an NSF grant to develop adaptive equipment for children with special needs in Suffolk County.